carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 ### General overview of The Carpentries

-Below you will find resources describing our mission, vision, values, and CoC as well as where to find information about subcommunities on the Carpentries website.
+Below you will find resources describing our mission, vision, values, and CoC, as well as where to find information about subcommunities on the Carpentries website.

 - [About The Carpentries](https://carpentries.org/about-us/)
 - [The Carpentries Code of Conduct](https://docs.carpentries.org/policies/coc/)